Hello internet, I’m Rishi!

 One of the first things people learn about me is that I’m extremely passionate about water, particularly water conservation and global water scarcity.
 I grew up in the desert southwest United States where water is not only physically scarce, but water use is flaunted in the form of large fountains, private swimming pools, and pristine golf courses.

-I also am a graduate student ambassador with the American Society for Plant Biologists, and have served as a science communicator with them for the Plant Biology 2017 conference.
+Nationally, I also serve as a graduate student ambassador with the American Society for Plant Biologists, and have served as a science communicator with them for the Plant Biology 2017 conference.

 In addition to helping manage and run science organizations I am also an avid fan and creator of science based artwork, or SciArt.
 I have served as a graphic designer for the Athens March for Science, and was the lead animator for the NSF funded BioTAP 2.0 program.
 I have also made numerous animations and illustrations for the Athens Science Observer, and the University of Georgia.

 In addition to research, water, and all things science communication.
-I also enjoy sour beers, Netflix, and copious amounts of sarcasm.
+I also enjoy sour beers, Star Wars, and copious amounts of sarcasm.

 Rishi’s CV can be downloaded here.